frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/inpatient_medication_entry.md

 <img class="screenshot" alt="IPMO-PE" src="{{docs_base_url}}/assets/img/healthcare/imoe-completed.png">

-If _Update Stock_ is checked then stock validations are made and orders are processed to make Stock Entry with references to each entry.
+If _Update Stock_ is checked, then stock validations are made and orders are processed to make Stock Entry with references updated against each entry.
-You can check the references in Stock Entry for Inpatient Medication Entry and in Stock Entry Detail table for the Patient and corresponding Entry.
+You can check the references for Inpatient Medication Entry in the Stock Entry, and in Stock Entry Detail table for the Patient and corresponding Entry.

 <img class="screenshot" alt="IPMO-PE" src="{{docs_base_url}}/assets/img/healthcare/ime-stock-entry.png">